Victoryismine52/mining-syndicate-platform/README.md

 # Mining Syndicate Platform

 See [Onboarding Guide](docs/onboarding.md) for setup, tests, and profile conventions.
+Consult [Exporting Cards](docs/exporting-cards.md) to turn Card Builder creations into reusable modules, and follow our [Documentation Style Guide](docs/style-guide.md).
 Install CodeMirror and its language packages with `npm install` so code snippets can be highlighted.

 ## Development